thrasher-corp/gocryptotrader/backtester/data/kline/api/README.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## data package overview
+## Data package overview

 This package is responsible for the loading of kline data via the API.
 It can retrieve candle data or trade data which is converted into candle data.
 This package uses existing GoCryptoTrader exchange implementations.
-See individual exchange implementations (https://github.com/thrasher-corp/gocryptotrader/tree/master/exchanges)[here] and the interface used (https://github.com/thrasher-corp/gocryptotrader/blob/master/exchanges/interfaces.go)[here]
+See individual exchange implementations [here](https://github.com/thrasher-corp/gocryptotrader/tree/master/exchanges) and the interface used [here](https://github.com/thrasher-corp/gocryptotrader/blob/master/exchanges/interfaces.go)

 ### Please click GoDocs chevron above to view current GoDoc information for this package